apache/druid/docs/data-management/automatic-compaction.md

 To use compaction supervisors, set the following properties in your Overlord runtime properties:
-  *  `druid.supervisor.compaction.enabled` to `true` so that compaction tasks can be run as a supervisor task
+  *  `druid.supervisor.compaction.enabled` to `true` so that compaction tasks can be run as a supervisor tasks
   *  `druid.supervisor.compaction.engine` to  `msq` to specify the MSQ task engine as the compaction engine or to `native` to use the native engine.

 Compaction uses the same syntax as Coordinator-based auto-compaction with some differences.
 Specifically, you submit a supervisor spec with the `type` set to `autocompact` and the auto-compaction config in the `spec` to configure auto-compaction.

-For information about the syntax, see [automatic-compaction syntax](#auto-compaction-syntax).
+For information about the syntax, see [automatic compaction syntax](#auto-compaction-syntax).

 ### Manage compaction supervisors with the web console